 These points are really helpful for digestion as well as hormone balance.
 After massaging the arch of your foot, start to bring your hands up your ankle.
 Do this until your hands are a few inches above your ankle bone, also known as your medial malleolus.
 This point is Spean 6 and is another one that is great for hormone balance and sleep.

 The liver meridian is right between your big toe and the toe right next to it.
 The point where the bones meet is called Liver 3.
 This point is powerful for overcoming headaches, clear thinking, and even reducing blood pressure.
 Often, working with this point is combined with Large Intestine 4.
 Massage this point on each foot for a few moments.

 After working with acupressure points, it can be helpful to do some light tapping on your body and then transition into a relaxing meditation.
 By activating several acupressure points as we just did in this brief routine, you can enjoy the numerous health benefits that each point can bring.

 If you enjoyed this exercise and want to dive deeper into acupressure theory and specific practices, we have a special workshop.

 Acupressure & Meridians for Self-Healing Workshop

 At Holden QiGong, we’re excited to offer our Acupressure and Meridians for Self-Healing Workshop.

-Learning acupressure and self-massage is like gaining access to your inner resources for health and healing.
-Whether you want to learn how to overcome headaches, digestive issues, insomnia, or emotional imbalances, acupressure can be a wonderful tool for personal empowerment.
-Click on the banner below to learn more about the nourishing benefits that acupressure and self-massage have to offer.
+Learning acupressure is like gaining access to your inner resources for health and healing.
+Whether you want to learn how to overcome headaches, immune imbalances, or back pain, acupressure can be a wonderful tool for personal empowerment.
+Click on the banner below to learn more about the nourishing benefits that acupressure has to offer and get started today.